MicrosoftDocs/bot-docs/articles/rest-api/bot-framework-rest-connector-authentication.md

 2. The token is valid JSON that conforms to the [JWT standard](http://openid.net/specs/draft-jones-json-web-token-07.html).
 3. The token contains an "issuer" claim with value of `https://api.botframework.com`.
 4. The token contains an "audience" claim with a value equal to the bot's Microsoft App ID.
-5. The token has not yet expired.
+5. The token is within its validity period.
 Industry-standard clock-skew is 5 minutes.
 6. The token has a valid cryptographic signature, with a key listed in the OpenID keys document that was retrieved in [Step 3](#connector-to-bot-step-3), using the signing algorithm that is specified in the `id_token_signing_alg_values_supported` property of the Open ID Metadata document that was retrieved in [Step 2](#openid-metadata-document).
 7. The token contains a "serviceUrl" claim with value that matches the `servieUrl` property at the root of the [Activity][Activity] object of the incoming request.